TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-07-18-forget-autowire-just-use-it.md

     Today I will show you, how to get rid of that line.
 '''
 lang: "en"

+updated: true
+updated_since: "May 2015"
+updated_message: '''
+    New Symfony 3.3 features <a href="http://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration">class based service naming</a>
+    and <a href="https://github.com/symfony/symfony/pull/21494">alias instead of autowiring-types</a> were added.
+'''
 ---

 ## When to autowire?